Our International Partner: France

 We pride ourselves on building strong working relationships globally with reputable firms that we can engage and collaborate with on behalf of our clients, thus increasing our success rate in cases abroad.
 We handle all aspects of a case from correspondence to logistics.

-If you have been injured in an accident in France and wish to make a claim for compensation, we are experts in cross-border travel claims.
+If you have been injured in France and wish to make a claim for compensation, we are experts in cross-border travel claims.
 With our French legal partners BCV Lex, we can immediately advise you on the French legal system, and we can obtain medical and police reports to support your case.
-Similarly if you have had an accident in Ireland and returned to France together with our partner firm BCV Lex we can help advise you on your claim.
+Similarly if you have had an accident in Ireland and returned to France together with our partner firm BCV Lex we can help advise you on your claim to make matters easier.

 With over twenty years’ experience, BCV Lex has represented more than 3,500 victims (or their family members) from thirty-five aviation crashes in recent years.